lph6755065/detail_cpp/README.md

 	derived *p, *q;
 	// p = new base;	//  Compilr Error: 无法从 "base * " 转换为 "derived * "

-	// Compile Error: Cannot cast from 'base*' to 'derived*' via dynamic_cast: expression type is not polymorphic(多态的)
+	// Compile Error: Cannot cast from 'base*' to 'derived*' via dynamic_cast: expression type is not polymorphic(

+	的)
 	// p = dynamic_cast<derived *>(new base);

 	q = static_cast<derived*>(new base);	// ok, but not recommended